 On this project, my task was to create the Ui/Ux for Liquidnet 5.
 With Liquidnet 5, users can see trading information instantly on their desktop.
 I worked with the head of design, and financial experts to create the best solution.

 After I do some wireframing and placement, I extrapolate the designs I have made to the desktop software.
 I quickly see that the biggest issue is the size of the squares themselves Instead of focusing on the internal design, I present multiple size options to the team.

 I get positive feedback at the direction and sizes.
 It seems that the users and company do want a design that is more lean.
-But they also say they want all the information in at the same time.
-Sounds like an impossible task, but I go for it
+But they also say they want all the information inside as well.

 I double the length of the area, while maintaining its leanness, and add in all the information.
 I quickly see the text is just too small for this kind of size.
 I present the issue to the managers.

 Then, the magic moment happens.
 The managers realize, that we could do a 3 column spread instead of a single.
-They would also like a box like structure, and they realize that they can remove certain pieces of information.
+They would also like a box structure, and they realize that they can remove certain pieces of information.

 This process was a great success because I listened and was patient with all involved.
 A big part of a designers job is to help the managers realize themselves what they want by presenting options.
 By allowing the managers to realize what they really wanted, the final design was easy to make.

 Liquidnet Commission Management Voting

-As usual, I ask for all the information I needed for the project and set everything up.
-On the design on the left, I use the standard designs because I am just starting out.
-I ask if there is a search, what the main buttons are, tabs, etc.
+As usual, I ask for all the information needed for the project, and here there was a lot.
+For the design on the left side, I used the standard designs to just see what it would look like.

 Once I present everything and get the OK that this is all the information that is needed, I start designing.
 On the right you can see a mockup of a different approach.

-I get feedback that the managers wants to keep the overall same basic layout.
+I get feedback that the managers wants to keep the overall same basic UI.
 I go back to the original layout, but use the new wireframe/Mockup designs I created.
 Just because I was asked to maintain the main design on the first page, does not mean the other pages needed to be the same also.
 I am designing in the first place to solve a problem.

 Excited by the new layout, I design the rest of its pages.
 In order for the managers to understand the new layout, I have to design all of it, not just one page.